guanminren/guanminren.github.io/_pages/about.md

 # 🔥 News
 - *2026.01*: &nbsp;🎉🎉 I am on a one-semester exchange at the Carnegie Mellon University School of Computer Science (SCS).
 - *2025.12*: Attended **WINE 2025** at Rutgers University and giving a talk.
-- *2025.11*: Honored to be recoginzed as **Rising Star** in Computer Science Research， by School of Computer Science, Peking University.
+- *2025.11*: Honored to be recoginzed as **Rising Star** in Computer Science Research by School of Computer Science, Peking University.

 # 📖 Educations
 - *2026.1 ~ 2026.5(Expected)*, Exchange student, School of Computer Science, **Carnegie Mellon University**.